 5. Weddings and Private Events

-Best Color Combinations for Stage Lighting
+What Are the Best Color Combinations for Stage Lighting?

 Purple and Teal: The Futuristic Duo